KarimAziev/gpt-commit/README.md

 ![Screenshot](screenshots/magit-commit.png)

-GPT-Commit is an Emacs package that automatically generates conventional commit messages using the [GPT (Generative Pre-trained Transformer)](https://openai.com/research/gpt-3) model from OpenAI.
+GPT-Commit is an Emacs package that prompts commit type and generates conventional commit messages using the [GPT (Generative Pre-trained Transformer)](https://openai.com/research/gpt-3) model from OpenAI.

 ## Table of Contents